My In Depth Python Comprehension

 def fun(s1): s1 = "abcd" print(s1) print(id(s1)) s1 = "xxx" print(s1) print(id(s1)) fun(s1) print(s1) print(id(s1)) ---------------- # xxx # 11111 # abcd # 22222 # xxx # 11111

-within the function is in local scope.
+- Variables1within the function is in local scope.

-outside the function is in global scope.
+- Variables1outside the function is in global scope.

-makes a copy of the object and tags it withs1
+- Passing a string intofunmakes a copy of the object and tags it withs1as a local variable.

-- Doing change on a copy doesn't affect the original object tagged with global variables1
+- Doing change on a copy doesn't affect the original object tagged with global variables1.

-- In the local scopes1
+- In the local scopes1taggs string object of "abcd".

-taggs string object of "xxx". - Here is another example of passing by value:
+- In the global scopes1taggs string object of "xxx". - Here is another example of passing by value:

 def fun(s1): print(s1.upper()) print(id(s1.upper())) print(s1) print(id(s1)) s1 = 'Artur' fun(s1) print(s1) print(id(s1)) --------- # output # 'ARUTR' # 2222222 # 'Artur' # 3333333 # 'Artur' # 3333333

-doesn't change the original object but creates a copy instead.
+-upper()infundoesn't change the original object but creates a copy instead.

-as well as the original object in the global scope stays unchanged.
+- Copied object in the local scope is unchanged byupper()as well as the original object in the global scope stays unchanged.

 Passing by Reference: